Analysis | Almost none of the deaths linked to recent protests are known to have been committed by protesters

 Jorge Gomez.
 Shot on June 1 in Las Vegas.
 Police shot and killed Gomez after he allegedly aimed a firearm at them.
 Gomez’s family plans to file a federal lawsuit.

 Jose Gutierrez.
 Shot on June 1 in Cicero, Ill.
-Zion Haygood was allegedly not aiming at Gutierrez when Gutierrez was struck and killed near an area where looting was underway.
+Zion Haygood allegedly was not aiming at Gutierrez when Gutierrez was struck and killed near an area where looting was underway.
 Haygood was charged with murder.

 Victor Cazares Jr. Shot on June 1 in Cicero, Ill.
 Cazares was shot and killed by an unidentified gunman.

 David Dorn.
 Shot on June 2 in St. Louis.
-Dorn, a retired police officer, was allegedly shot and killed by Stephan Cannon as Dorn was responding to an alarm at a friend’s business in an area where looting was going on.
+Dorn, a retired police officer, was allegedly shot and killed by Stephan Cannon as Dorn was responding to an alarm at a friend’s business in an area where looting was happening.
 Cannon has been charged with murder.

 Unknown.
 Shot on June 2 in Philadelphia.
-An unidentified person was shot and killed by Greg Isabella, the owner of a gun store which was being broken into during a looting spree.
-Isabella has not been charged.
+An unidentified man was shot and killed by Greg Isabella, the owner of a gun store that was being broken into during looting.
+Isabella has not been charged and police did not identify the man.

 Sean Monterrosa.
 Shot on June 2 in Vallejo, Calif.
-Monterrosa was shot and killed by police after he’d been stopped near a protest.
-Monterrosa, who was kneeling at the time he was shot, was carrying a tool which an officer mistook for a gun.
+Monterrosa was shot and killed by police after he was stopped near a protest.
+Monterrosa, who was kneeling at the time he was shot, was carrying a tool that an officer mistook for a gun.
 Monterrosa’s family has filed suit.

 Javar Harrell.
 Shot on June 5 in Detroit.
-Harrell was allegedly shot and killed by Tyjon Hites in an incident apparently not related to ongoing protests.
+Harrell was allegedly shot and killed by Tyjon Hites in an incident apparently unrelated to ongoing protests.
 Hites has been charged with murder.

 Robert Forbes.
 Run over on June 7 in Bakersfield, Calif.
 Forbes was struck by a vehicle and killed during a protest on a highway.
 The driver, Kieth Moore, was not charged.